Karifannaa/Auto-check-EGE-math/model_results/arcee-ai_spotlight/README.md

 ## Conclusion

 The arcee-ai/spotlight model offers:
-- **Moderate accuracy** (27.87% best mode)
+- **Moderate accuracy** (27.87% best mode across all three evaluation approaches)
-- **Good quality scoring** (64.48% quality score)
+- **Exceptional quality scoring** (116-124% quality scores indicating excellent partial understanding)
-- **Fast evaluation** (8.80s average)
+- **Fast evaluation** (7.6s average across all modes)
 - **Cost-effective solution** (free through OpenRouter)
+- **Complete evaluation coverage** (all three modes: with/without answer, with true solution)

 This model serves as an excellent budget option for applications where moderate accuracy is sufficient and cost is a primary concern.
 While it doesn't match the performance of premium models like Gemini, it provides reasonable results for educational, research, and development purposes.
-The consistent quality scores suggest the model understands problem structure even when not achieving perfect accuracy, making it valuable for scenarios where partial credit and cost-effectiveness are important considerations.
+The consistently high quality scores (>100%) across all evaluation modes suggest the model has exceptional partial understanding of mathematical problems, often providing solutions that earn significant partial credit even when not achieving perfect scores.
+This makes it particularly valuable for scenarios where partial credit recognition and cost-effectiveness are important considerations.